0030 to 0900 AT: Interplanetary Era

 Government type in which each member polity rules itself but all belong to one governmental body.
 These polities must follow certain common standards of conduct and by agreement yield some powers to their common government.

 - Solar System in 539 AT, The - Text by Todd Drashner

-A Brief Account of the state of Solsys in the period before the Nanodisaster.
+A brief account of the state of Solsys in the period before the Technocalypse.

 - Uploading technology, The Early History of - Text by Steve Bowers

 The early history of Simms, Scions, Evocations, Destructive Uploading, and Copying.